 Dr. Fasano’s team is trying to figure out the exact disease triggering mechanisms that occur when gluten is ingested.
 This new study shows that there are multiple mechanisms at work (more to come on this in future posts).
 Some are adaptive immune responses, some are innate, some are indirect immune responses, and some on non-immune mediated responses.

-Dr. Osborne’s Explanation Can be Summarized in two Images –
+Dr. Peter Osborne’s Explanation Can be Summarized in two Images –

 All that being said, Thank you Dr. Fasano, et al. for taking on such a complex issue.
 The work your team is doing continues to discover new elements of this perplexing process thus allowing clinicians across the country to provide more up to date treatment and education of patients.